stateful/docs.runme.dev/docs/configuration/document-level.md

 ### Options

-Cen be specified in yaml, json, or toml on top of the document.
+Can be specified in yaml, json, or toml on top of the document.

 | Configuration | Description                              | Default value             |
 | ------------- | ---------------------------------------- | ------------------------- |